-10.4.4 Bottom Friction with split-explicit time splitting
+10.4.6 Bottom Friction with split-explicit time splitting (ln\bfrimp=F)

 When calculating the momentum trend due to bottom friction in dynbfr.F90, the bottom velocity at the before time step is used.
 This velocity includes both the baroclinic and barotropic components which is appropriate when using either the explicit or filtered surface pressure gradient algorithms (key\dynspg\exp or key\dynspg\flt).
-Extra attention is required, however, when using split-explicit time stepping (key\dynspg\fs).
-In this case the free surface equation is solved with a small time step $nn_baro^rn_rdt$ , while the three dimensional prognostic variables are solved with a longer time step that is a multiple of $rn_rdt$ .
+Extra attention is required, however, when using split-explicit time stepping (key\dynspg\ts).
+In this case the free surface equation is solved with a small time step rn\rdt/nn\baro, while the three dimensional prognostic variables are solved with the longer time step of rn\rdt seconds.
 The trend in the barotropic momentum due to bottom friction appropriate to this method is that given by the selected parameterisation (i.e. linear or non-linear bottom friction) computed with the evolving velocities at each barotropic timestep.

-In the case of non-linear bottom friction, we have elected to partially linearise the problem by keeping the coefficients fixed throughout the barotropic time-stepping to those computed in zdfbfr.F90 using the now timestep.
+In the case of non-linear bottom friction, we have elected to partially linearise the problem by keeping the coefficients fixed throughout the barotropic timestepping to those computed in zdfbfr.F90 using the now timestep.
 This decision allows an efficient use of the $c_b^{\rm U}$ coefficients to:

-- 1. On entry to dyn\spg\ts, remove the contribution of the before barotropic velocity to the bottom friction component of the vertically integrated momentum trend.
-Note the same stability check that is carried out on the bottom friction coefficient in dynbfr.F90 has to be applied here to ensure that the trend removed matches that which was added in dynbfr.F90. - 2.
-At each barotropic step, compute the contribution of the current barotropic velocity to the trend due to bottom friction.
+1. On entry to dyn\spg\ts, remove the contribution of the before barotropic velocity to the bottom friction component of the vertically integrated momentum trend.
+Note the same stability check that is carried out on the bottom friction coefficient in dynbfr.F90 has to be applied here to ensure that the trend removed matches that which was added in dynbfr.F90.

+2. At each barotropic step, compute the contribution of the current barotropic velocity to the trend due to bottom friction.
 Add this contribution to the vertically integrated momentum trend.
 This contribution is handled implicitly which eliminates the need to impose a stability criteria on the values of the bottom friction coefficient within the barotropic loop.

-Note that the use of an implicit formulation for the bottom friction trend means that any limiting of the bottom friction coefficient in dynbfr:F90 does not adversely affect the solution when using split-explicit time splitting.
+Note that the use of an implicit formulation within the barotropic loop for the bottom friction trend means that any limiting of the bottom friction coefficient in dynbfr.F90 does not adversely affect the solution when using split-explicit time splitting.
 This is because the major contribution to bottom friction is likely to come from the barotropic component which uses the unrestricted value of the coefficient.
+However, if the limiting is thought to be having a major effect (a more likely prospect in coastal and shelf seas applications) then the fully implicit form of the bottom friction should be used (see §10.4.5 ) which can be selected by setting $ln\bfrimp = true$ .

-The implicit formulation takes the form:
+Otherwise, the implicit formulation takes the form:

-$$\bar{U}^{t+\Delta t} = \left[\bar{U}^{t-\Delta t} + 2\Delta t \ RHS\right] / \left[1 - 2\Delta t \ c_b^u / H_e\right]$$ (10.35)

-where $\bar{U}$ is the barotropic velocity, $H_e$ is the full depth (including sea surface height), $c_b^u$ is the bottom friction coefficient as calculated in $zdf\bfr$ and RHS represents all the components to the vertically integrated momentum trend except for that due to bottom friction.
+$$\bar{U}^{t+\Delta t} = \left[ \bar{U}^{t-\Delta t} + 2\Delta t \ RHS \right] / \left[ 1 - 2\Delta t \ c_b^u / H_e \right] \tag{10.43}$$ where $\bar{U}$ is the barotropic velocity, $H_e$ is the full depth (including sea surface height), $c_b^u$ is the bottom friction coefficient as calculated in $zdf\bfr$ and RHS represents all the components to the vertically integrated momentum trend except for that due to bottom friction.